pauline-schtt/tccm-homeworks/project1/INSTALL.md

 ## Troubleshooting

-If you encounter any issues during installation, ensure that your versions of the prerequisites meet the required versions mentioned above.
+If you encounter any issues during the installation, ensure that your versions of the prerequisites meet the required versions mentioned above.
 In case you're still facing issues, feel free to reach out to any of the contributors or opening an issue on GitHub.